LLIC: Large Receptive Field Transform Coding with Adaptive Weights for Learned Image Compression: Experiments

 \subsubsection{Training dataset Preparation}

 The proposed LLIC-STF, LLIC-ELIC, and LLIC-TCM are trained on $98939$ images from COCO2017~\cite{lin2014microsoft}, ImageNet~\cite{deng2009imagenet}, DIV2K~\cite{Agustsson2017NTIRE2C}, and Flicker2K~\cite{lim2017enhanced}.
-The initial resolution of these training images are larger than $512\times 512$.
-Following Ball{\'e} \textit{et al}~\cite{balle2018variational}, in order to reduce compression artifacts that may be present in JPEG format images, JPEG images are further down-sampled with a randomized factor using PIL library.
+The initial resolutions of these training images are {greater} than $512\times 512$.
+Following Ball{\'e} \textit{et al}~\cite{balle2018variational}, in order to reduce compression artifacts that may be present in JPEG format images, JPEG images are further down-sampled with a randomized factor using {the} PIL library.
 This down-sampling process ensures that the minimum height or width of the images falls within the range of 512 to 584 pixels.